earlejam/effective-java-notes/README.md

 # 7. Lambdas and Streams

 #### 42. Prefer lambdas to anonymous classes

+- Interfaces with a single abstract method are now known as _functional interfaces_: the language now allows you to create instances using lambda expressions
+- The compiler uses type inference to eliminate boilerplate
+- Omit the types of all lambda parameters unless their presence makes your program clearer
+- Unlike methods and classes, lambdas lack names and documentation; if a computation isn't self-explanatory, or exceeds a few lines, don't put it in a lambda
+- For lambdas, one line is ideal, and 3 lines is a reasonable max
+- Constant-specific class bodies:
+  - Use if enum type has constant-specific behavior that is 1) difficult to understand, 2) can't be implemented in a few lines, or 3) requires access to instance fields or methods
+- Uses for anonymous classes:
+  - Create instance of abstract class
+  - Create instances of interfaces with multiple abstract methods
+  - Need access to function object from within its body
+- You should rarely, if ever, serialize a lambda.
+Instead, use instance of private static nested class
+- Don't use anonymous classes for function objects unless you have to create instances of types that aren't functional interefaces

 #### 43. Prefer method references to lambdas

+- Multiset with lambda vs method reference:
+  - lambda: map.merge(key, 1, (count, incr) -> count + incr);
+  - method reference: map.merge(key, 1, Integer::sum);
+- Method reference reduces visual clutter
+- Sometimes lambda parameters are useful documentation
+  - Consider them especially with large class names or if method lies within same class as lambda
+- TODO: make into table
+- Method Reference Type - Example - Lambda Equivalent
+- Static - Integer::parseInt - str -> Integer.parseInt(str)
+- Bound - Instant.now()::isAfter - Instant then = Instant.now(); t -> then.isAfter(t);
+- Unbound - String::toLowerCase - str -> str.toLowerCase()
+- Class constructor - TreeMap<K,V>::new - () -> new TreeMap<K,V>
+- Array constructor - int[]::new - len -> new int[len]
+- Where method references are shorter and clearer, use them; where they aren't, stick with lambdas

 #### 44. Favor the use of standard functional interfaces

+- Now that Java has lambdas, you'll be writing more constructors and methods that take function objects as parameters
+- If one of the standard functional interfaces does the job, you should generally use it in preference to a purpose-built functional interface
+- Basic functional interfaces:
+  1. Operator: function whose result and argument types are the same (UnaryOperator and BinaryOperator)
+  2. Predicate: function that takes an argument and returns a boolean
+  3. Function: argument and return types differ
+  4. Supplier: function that takes no arguments and returns (supplies) a value
+  5. Consumer: function that takes an argument but returns nothing
+- TODO turn into table
+- Interface - Function Signature - Example
+- UnaryOperator<T> - T apply(T t) - String::toLowerCase
+- BinaryOperator<T> - T apply(T t1, T t2) - BigInteger::add
+- Predicate<T> - boolean test(T t) - Collection::isEmpty
+- Function<T, R> - R apply(T t) - Arrays::asList
+- Supplier<T> - T get() - Instant::now
+- Consumer<T> - void accept(T t) - System.out::println
+- Don't be tempted to use basic functional interfaces with boxes primitives instead of primitive functional interfaces
+- Seriously consider writing a purpose-built functional interface if you need one that shares one of the following with Comparator:
+   - It will be commonly used and could benefit from a descriptive name
+   - It has a strong contract associated with it
+   - It would benefit from custom default methods
+- Always annotate your functional interfaces with the @FunctionalInterface annotation
+  - Tells readers that the interface was designed to enable lambdas
+  - Keeps you honest because interface won't compile unless it has exactly one abstract method
+  - Prevents maintainers from accidentally adding abstract methods

 #### 45. Use streams judiciously

+- Stream: a finite or infinite sequence of elements
+- Stream pipeline: multistage computation on these elements
+  - Source stream -> 1+ intermediate operations -> 1 terminal operation
+- Stream pipelines are evaluated lazily
+- Default is to run sequentially
+- Overusing streams makes programs hard to read and maintain
+- In the absence of explicit types, careful naming of lambda parameters is essential to the readability of stream pipelines
+- Using helper methods is even more important for readability in stream pipelines than in iterative code
+- Refrain from using streams to process char values
+- Refactor existing code to use streams and use them in new code only where it makes sense to do so
+- It's hard to access corresponding elements from multiple stages of a pipeline simultaneously with streams; when applicable, try inverting the mapping when you need access to the earlier-stage value
+- Name streams the plural noun describing the elements of the stream
+- If you're not sure whether a task is better served by streams or iteration, try both and see which works better

 #### 46. Prefer side-effect-free functions in streams

+- Streams paradigm: want result of each stage as close as possible to 'pure function' of the result of the previous stage
+  - Pure functions' results only depend on input, no other state
+- A foreach operation that does anything more than present the result of the computation performed by the stream is a "bad smell"
+- The foreach operation should be used only to report the result of a stream computation, not to perform the computation
+- _Collector_: an opaque object that encapsulates a reduction strategy (combining elements of the stream into a single object)
+- It is customary and wise to statically import all members of Collectors because it makes stream pipelines more readable
+- _groupingBy_: returns collectors to produce maps that group elements into categories based on a classifier function
+- _downstream collector_: produces a value from a stream containing all the elements in a category
+- There is never a reason to say collect(counting())
+- _minBy/maxBy_: take a comparator and return the minimum or maximum element in the stream (determined by Comparator)
+-_joining_: joins streams of character sequences (e.g. strings)
+- most important ones: toList, toSet, toMap, groupingBy, joining

 #### 47. Prefer Collection to Stream as a return type

+- Programmers cannot use for-each loops with streams because Stream does not extend Iterable
+- Can write an adapter to go from stream to iterable, and vice versa
+- Collections provide both iteration and stream access.
+So, Collection or an appropriate subtype is generally the best return type for a public, sequence-returning method
+- Do not store a large sequence in memory just to return it as a collection

 #### 48. Use caution when making streams parallel

+- Parallelizing a pipeline is unlikely to increase its performance if the source is from Stream.iterate or the intermediate operation 'limit' is used
+- Do not parallelize stream pipelines indiscriminately
+- Performance gains from parallelism are best on streams over ArrayList, HashMap, HashSet, and ConcurrentHashMap instances; arrays; int ranges; and long ranges
+  - This is because all of these can be easily split into ranges by a 'spliterator'
+  - All provide at least good locality of reference
+- Parallelizing a pipeline will do little if a lot of work is done in the terminator and that work is inherently sequential
+  - The best candidates for parallelism are reductions and short circuiting operations
+- Not only can parallelizing a stream lead to poor performance, including liveness failures; it can lead to incorrect results and unpredictable behavior (safety failures)
+- Under the right circumstances, it _is_ possible to achieve near-linear speedup in the number of processor cores simply by adding a 'parallel' call to a stream pipeline

 # 8. Methods